PacktPublishing/Comet-for-Data-Science/README.md

 Java 8 (required for Chapter 9, Comet for Natural Language Processing) Apache Spark 3.1.2

-The majority of the code in this book can be implemented and executed using the open source MLflow tool, with a few exceptions where a 14-day full Databricks trial is needed (sign up at https://databricks.com/try-databricks) along with an AWS Free Tier account (sign up at https://aws.amazon.com/free/).
-The following lists some major software packages covered in this book:

-* MLflow 1.20.2 and above
-* Python 3.8.10
-* Lightning-flash 0.5.0
-* Transformers 4.9.2
-* SHAP 0.40.0
-* PySpark 3.2.1
-* Ray[tune] 1.9.2
-* Optuna 2.10.0

 The complete package dependencies are listed in each chapter's requirements.txt file or the conda.yaml file in this book's GitHub repository.
 All code has been tested